yumium/tech_notes/C++/A gentle introduction to C++.md

 Unless we need a type to be of exact length, preferred `signed` over `int32_t`, so compiler can choose whatever works best in hardware (e.g., what can fit inside a register, say).

 .`size_t`: Type to store the maximum size of a theoretically possible object of any type in C++.
 The actual definition is hardware dependent (usually a `uint64_t`).
 Used for array indexing and loops.
-Always use `size_t` for this purpose as otherwise you can have overflow
+Always use `size_t` for this purpose as otherwise you can have overflow. `size_t` allows programmers to write portable code

 ```c++